 During budget hearings, officials stressed the need for the department to stick to an overtime budget of about $16 million this year.
 Dellums placed strict limits on overtime expenditures Oct.
 16.

 Since then, the department has taken a number of steps to reduce its spending.
-For example, when patrol officers call in sick, are on vacation or are going through training, the department
+For example, when patrol officers call in sick, are on vacation or are going through training, the department no longer uses overtime pay to fill their shifts.

 In tough budget times, the department must do its part, said City Council President Ignacio De La Fuente (Glenview-Fruitvale).